 The speech therapy service provides support to residents with swallowing difficulties and/or communication difficulties.

 For most of us, dealing with our correspondence is something we take for granted.
 But for disabled residents...

 Cooking has given residents a sense of achievement and satisfaction at being able to do something for themselves.

 We have a number of live music concerts throughout the year, performed in our day room.

 We have a sensory room where residents can explore and develop their senses and skills.

-Our new coffee bar provides a bright, uplifting, friendly space for residents and their visitors to socialise together.
+Our Day Room provides a bright, uplifting, friendly space for residents and their visitors to socialise together.